QUICK TRAIL FACTS

 - Difficulty: moderate to challenging

-- Sights: views, open summit (~1,320 ft.), old granite quarry
+- Sights: views, old granite quarry

+Park a couple hundred feet up Durrell Hill Road, and then keep walking straight up the road.
 At the first fork in the trail, go left.
 You’ll pass a big red building.
 Continue going straight/left at the next intersection a little ways farther along.
 Keep following the snowmobile signs!
 I also saw one cairn.
-Eventually you’ll come to a beautiful quarry pond that looks like it would be a great place to swim.
-The trail passes the quarry and here is where I think I went wrong.
-You could continue up the ledges to a view to your left over to Streaked Mountain, but I think you want to head to your right from the quarry for pretty views over Hall Pond.
+At 1.2 miles, you’ll come to a beautiful quarry pond that looks like it would be a great place to swim.
+The trail passes the quarry and swings right.
+A path heads east here, to the 1,414-foot summit of Singepole.
+You can also head right to reach a viewpoint 0.2 miles south of the quarry.

 Check out this Facebook page.